 The Department of Biochemistry faculty is doing compelling, innovative work.
 Their instruction, mentorship and successes are integral to turning students’ curiosity into fruitful results.

-We boast 23 highly accomplished full-time faculty and 2 affiliated faculty members in both education and research as evidenced by local, national, and international awards for excellence.
-This includes recognition by the North American Colleges and Teachers of Agriculture, with Certificates of Recognition for Contributions to Students, University-wide Outstanding Research and Creative Activity Awards, awards by the Sigma Xi for Excellence in Research, Fellows of the American Association for the Advancement of Science, Fellow of the National Academy of Inventors, Education Fellow of the American Association for Biochemistry and Molecular Biology and a Jefferson Science Fellow.
+We boast 24 highly accomplished full-time faculty and 3 affiliated faculty members in both education and research as evidenced by local, national, and international awards for excellence.
+This includes recognition by the North American Colleges and Teachers of Agriculture, with Certificates of Recognition for Contributions to Students, University-wide Outstanding Research and Creative Activity Awards, awards by the Sigma Xi for Excellence in Research, Fellows of the American Association for the Advancement of Science, Fellow of the American Society for Plant Physiology, Fellow of the National Academy of Inventors, Education Fellow of the American Association for Biochemistry and Molecular Biology and a Jefferson Science Fellow.

 Find out more about them and their expertise below.